AfE-Turm: Demolition

 The departments of Social Sciences and Education moved to the University's Westend Campus in Spring 2013.
 The building had been empty since the end of April 2013.
 The gradual demolition of the tower commenced in July 2013 and was finalized at the end of January 2014, when authorities gave the green light for its implosion.
 The implosion occurred on 2 February 2014, at 10:04 CET.
 It is the tallest building in Europe ever to be demolished by implosion.

-Subsequent Redevelopment of Its Site
+Subsequent redevelopment

 In the following years, the asset manager Commerz Real and the project development company Groß & Partner acquired the property in sections and partly in a joint venture.
 The Senckenberg-Quarter was built on the site by 2023 according to plans by the Cyrus Moser architectural firm.
 Its components are the high-rise buildings One Forty West and Senckenberg Tower, the six-story office building 21 West, and a daycare center.